Spilled Water: Plot summary

-Lu Si-yan goes to catch the boat up river, but discovers she had been robbed.
-A couple, Mr and Mrs Wang, offer to pay her boat fare and to give her a job in their factory.
+Lu Si-yan goes to catch the boat upriver, but discovers she has been robbed.
+A couple, Mr and Mrs Wong, offer to pay her boat fare and to give her a job in their factory.
 The factory makes toys.
 The employees work under harsh conditions.
 They are never paid what they are owed and are forced to work long hours and overtime.
-They are only paid a fraction of their salary in arrears as the Wongs find constant cause for deducting money from their pay.
+They are only paid a fraction of their salary in arrears, as the Wongs find constant cause for deducting money from their pay.
 Lu Si-yan is befriended by a group of young women who are optimistic despite being in the same state as Si-yan—trapped in the factory.
 Eventually, Lu Si-yan becomes so ill and frail, due to overwork and the poor working conditions, that she is hospitalised.
 When she regains consciousness, Uncle Ba is by her bedside in the hospital and is full of remorse.
-He brings news that her Mother has died and he wants to take her and her brother into his home, look after them properly and earn their forgiveness.
-Lu Si-yan realises that her only option is to go back with him and she longs to see her brother.
-The Uncle promises to send her to school.
+He brings news that her mother has died and says he wants to take her and her brother into his home, look after them properly and earn their forgiveness.
+Lu Si-yan realises that her only option is to go back with him, and she longs to see her brother.
+Her uncle promises to send her to school.

-Li Mei, the best of her new factory friends, manages to get some money for Lu Si-yan and enough so she can return home also, from the Wongs.
+Li Mei, her closest friend at the factory, manages to get money from the Wongs for Lu Si-yan, and enough for Li Mei to return home as well.
 The Wongs pay up because they are terrified that their poor working conditions and exploitation of minors will be exposed.

 The main themes of the book are the portrayal of rural versus town life in China, domestic servitude, sweatshops and the role of women.
-It is also simply and beautifully written.